I was finally a doctor. A real doctor. A doctor that could get himself a doctor loan!

 You’re also more likely to be qualified for the mortgage than most people who cannot afford to put down a 20% down payment.
 The banks know you’re a low risk given your high income and relative job stability.

-The main “advantage” of using a physician mortgage loan is the fact that you can buy a home sooner than you would otherwise be able to.
+The main “advantage” of using a physician mortgage loan in the home buying process is the fact that you can buy a home sooner than you would otherwise be able to.

 This, my friends, can be a double-edged sword.